XIN-von-SUN/XIN-von-SUN.github.io/content/_index.md

       text: |-
         <div style="width: 100vw; margin-left: calc(-50vw + 50%); padding: 0 20vw; box-sizing: border-box; text-align: justify;">

+        **December 2025** - A new work is accepted by the International Journal of Human-Computer Studies (IJHCS)！

+        **December 2025** - A new work is accepted by the ACM Conference on Computer-Supported Cooperative Work & Social Computing (CSCW 2026)！

+        **November 2025** - A new work is accepted by the International Journal of Human-Computer Interaction (IJHCI)！

         **September 2025** - A new work is accepted by the Conference on Empirical Methods in Natural Language Processing (EMNLP 2025)！

-        **August 2025** - Our project has been selected for the first-round incubation funding from the Wellcome AI Accelerator!
+        **August 2025** - Our project on VR and AI has been selected for the first-round incubation funding from the Wellcome Trust AI Accelerator!

-        **August 2025** - A new work is accepted by the ACM SIGCHI Conference on Computer-Supported Cooperative Work & Social Computing (CSCW 2025)！
+        **August 2025** - A new work is accepted by the ACM Conference on Computer-Supported Cooperative Work & Social Computing (CSCW 2025)！

         **July 2025** - A new work is accepted by the ACM International Conference of Multimodal Interaction (ICMI 2025)！